hashgraph/hedera-forking/README.md

 }
 ```

-### Running your Tests

-To run the tests, use the following command
+To run your tests, use the usual command

 ```console
 forge test --fork-url https://mainnet.hashio.io/api